officialsumitkumarin-boop/Heartable-ChatBot/README.md

 - Install required packages via pip:

 ``bash
-pip install requests
+pip install requests\n
-pip install tkinter
+pip install tkinter\n``
-Tkinter is included with Python standard library``
+Tkinter is included with Python standard library

-``bash
 Running the Chatbot 💻

 Open VS Code or terminal in the project directory.

 Ensure Python 3.10+ is installed and selected.

 Run the script:
-bash
 Copy code
+``bash
-python heartable.py
+python heartable.py``
-Tkinter GUI window will open.``
+Tkinter GUI window will open.

 Type a message in the entry box and press Enter or click Send.